-Jaime's army marches against the River Lords, smashing a small force beneath the Golden Tooth, followed by another victory against Ser Edmure Tully that results in the capture of the Tully heir and the siege of Riverrun.
-However Robb Stark's Northern army steals a surprise march on Jaime, intent on relieving Riverrun.
+Jaime's army marches against the river lords, smashing a small force beneath the Golden Tooth, followed by another victory against Ser Edmure Tully that results in the capture of the Tully heir and the siege of Riverrun.
+However, Robb Stark's northern army steals a surprise march on Jaime, intent on relieving Riverrun.
 His men, flying Tully colors, raid Jaime's camps to draw him out.
 Robb surprises the Lannister army at the Battle of the Whispering Wood.
-Seeing the battle was lost, Jaime fought bravely to try and cut down Robb, managing to kill Daryn Hornwood and the sons of Lord Rickard Karstark before he is captured.
+Seeing the battle is lost, Jaime fights bravely to try and cut down Robb, managing to kill Daryn Hornwood and the sons of Lord Rickard Karstark before he is captured.
 Afterwards, the Stark-Tully forces are able to best his own leaderless troops in the Battle of the Camps, and Jaime is imprisoned in Riverrun.
 While there he is named Lord Commander of the Kingsguard after Ser Barristan Selmy is dismissed by his sister.

 A Clash of Kings